mikeprivette/DNS-Inpsector/README.md

 python dns_inspectah.py example.com
 ```

+Add `--output-json results.json` to save the findings to a file.

 By default the tool queries all DNS record types discovered from `dnspython`.
 You can limit or extend the list by editing the `types` entry in `config.ini`.